RogerCL24/pgSQL/BACKUP & RESTORE/README.md

 - -p -> Specifies TCP port the server is listening for connections

-- -U -> Name the user which will do backup
+- -U -> Name the user which will do the backup

 - -W -> Force `pg_dump` to prompt for a password before connecting to a database (must configure pg_hba.conf)